Second teen dies after shooting at Texas hookah lounge - NewsBreak

 State Sen. Charles J. Schwertner arrested, charged with driving while intoxicated

 AUSTIN, Texas — Texas State Sen. Charles J. Schwertner of Georgetown was arrested and charged with driving while intoxicated (DWI) in Austin, according to jail records.
-According to KVUE's Senior Investigative Reporter Tony Plohetski, Sen. Schwertner, 52, was arrested and charged for a DWI in the City of Austin overnight.
+According to KVUE's Senior Investigative Reporter Tony Plohetski, Schwertner, 52, was arrested and charged for a DWI in Austin overnight.
+Schwertner was arrested...

 fox7austin.com